RebelGuy/chat-mate/projects/server/readme.md

 - `timestamp` (`number`): The latest time for which the moderation status could be verified.
 It may have changed since then.

 Can return the following errors:
+- `400`: When the logged-in streamer does not have a primary Youtube channel set.
 - `403`: When the logged-in user is not a streamer.

 ### `GET /youtube/login`